Sylvia Juncosa

 Sylvia Juncosa is an American punk and metal guitarist, singer, songwriter and keyboardist from Los Angeles.
 Noted primarily for her guitar work, during the 1980s she was among relatively few women with established aggressive rock guitar credibility.
-She released four solo albums and three albums with her band To Damascus after starting her career as a keyboard player in The Leaving Trains.
+She released four solo albums and three albums with her band, To Damascus, after starting her career as a keyboard player in The Leaving Trains.
 She was also a member of the band SWA with ex-Black Flag bass player Chuck Dukowski.
 She was active from 1980 to 1995 before taking a hiatus, then started playing guitar again in 2009.

 Biography

 Early life

 Juncosa was born and raised in Los Angeles.
 She started playing piano and composing instrumental pieces when she was six years old.

+The Leaving Trains

 The Leaving Trains was the first band Juncosa joined, as keyboard player, when she was 16 years old.
 They released the "Bringing Down the House" / "Going Down to Town" 7" single and appeared on the Keats Rides a Harley compilation.
 She left that band in 1982, citing a preference for guitar over keyboards.
-However she did accept an opportunity to tour with Clay Allison, playing keyboards and acoustic rhythm guitar.